 In the meantime, Netflix users in Mexico can bypass the geographic restrictions with a simple fix.
 A VPN, or virtual private network, and a smart DNS proxy can both make it look to Netflix as though the user is located in the United States.

-Unblock US Netflix in Mexico with a VPN
+Watch US Netflix in Mexico with a VPN

 However, shortly after the global rollout a few months ago, Netflix started cracking down on VPN users abroad.
 Most users connected to a VPN will receive an error message telling them to turn their proxy off.